The information on this page is also available in pdf form.

 Progress Indicators and Timelines:

-• Completion of unconscious bias training by selection committee members (effective December 2017)
+- Completion of unconscious bias training by selection committee members (effective December 2017)

-• Participation by selection committee members in additional workshops (by December 2019)
+- Participation by selection committee members in additional workshops (by December 2019)

-• Completion of unconscious bias training by staff in the Division of the Vice-President, Research and Innovation (November 2018; ongoing)
+- Completion of unconscious bias training by staff in the Division of the Vice-President, Research and Innovation (November 2018; ongoing)

-• Completion of additional EDI training by staff in the Division of the Vice-President, Research and Innovation (throughout 2020)
+- Completion of additional EDI training by staff in the Division of the Vice-President, Research and Innovation (throughout 2020)

-Objective 2: Complete as Review of U of T Administrative Processes for CRC
+Objective 2: Review of Processes

 Formal administrative key process checkpoints at various stages of a recruitment can create opportunities to assess equity and diversity efforts and to adjust strategies, if needed.
 U of T’s processes for CRC nominations have been reviewed and assessed through a collaborative effort by the Division of Vice-President, Research and Innovation; the Division of the Vice-President, People Strategy, Equity & Culture, and the Office of the Vice-Provost, Faculty & Academic Life, in consultation with the academic divisions and affiliated hospitals.
 The review consisted of self-assessment, the identification of areas for clarification and improvement and the evaluation of processes through the lens of EDI.
 Our approach included an analysis of the administrative processes, mapping out the steps for nominations and identifying the key responsibilities within the administrative portfolios, academic divisions and affiliated hospitals.